-- 2.47 Any review of engagement work is performed by a more senior engagement professional.
+- 2.42 Any review of engagement work is performed by a more senior engagement professional.
 If the individual joining the entity is a partner, the review is performed by a partner who is not involved in the engagement.
-Where, due to its size, the firm does not have a partner who was not involved in the engagement, it seeks either a review by another firm or advice from its professional body. - 2.48 As required by legislation26, a natural person appointed as a statutory auditor or key audit partner for an entity subject to a statutory audit shall not take up: - (a) any key management position; - (b) any position on the audit committee, or where such committee does not exist, such body as performs the equivalent functions to the audit committee, of the audited entity, or; - (c) a non-executive member position of the audited entity or a member's position of that entity;
+Where, due to its size, the firm does not have a partner who was not involved in the engagement, it seeks either a review by another firm or advice from its professional body. - 2.43 As required by legislation25, a natural person appointed as a statutory auditor or key audit partner for an entity subject to a statutory audit shall not take up: - (a) a key management position in the audited entity; - (b) any position on the audit committee, or where such committee does not exist, such body as performs the equivalent functions to the audit committee, of the audited entity, or;